 1 Pithead man, 4 Miners, 2 Underground workers, 1 Developer, 2 Labourers, 1 Engineer, 1 Electrical Engineer and 1 Deputy Shot Fixer.

 21/05/ 1930 – Falkirk Herald – Fire Clay Pit Fatality – While, at work in the Roughcastle Fireclay Mine, Camelon, Falkirk, a clay miner named George Neilson (31), residing at Lock 10, Camelon, was killed as the result of being caught under a fall of- material from the roof.
-Deceased was loading a hutch with clay, when there was a fall of material, and Neilson was completely covered by debris weighing about 30 cwts.
+The deceased was loading a hutch with clay when there was a fall of material, and Neilson was completely covered by debris weighing about 30 cwt.
 He survived only a few minutes.
-[Scotsman 12 April 1930]
+[Scotsman 12 April 1930].

 19/10/1946 – Falkirk Herald – Fireclay Miners wanted.
 Good wages.
 Apply Mine Manager, Roughcastle Mine, Camelon.